HopFlash/lootpeep/README.md

 # lootpeep

 ## General Informations
 This is a Chrome Extension to enhance the experience with the Overlay functionality of Loots.com.
-The main propose was to get the alert peep of loot-apperance before the loot appears on screen to react properly as a streamer.
-It starts as an research project to to know Chrome Extensions.
+The main propose was to get the alert peep before the loot appears on screen to react properly as a streamer.
+It starts as an research project to get to know Chrome Extensions.
 While reading the Chrome Extension API I stumble over the easy TTS-feature and added it so that the viewer loot message can be read out loud.

 ## Features
 - Peep-sound when loot appears in overlay